AGuyNamedC-Los/data_structures/README.md

 # Data Structures

-## This repository contains a repository of data structures that I have created with my extra functionality for my own learning purposes
+## This repository contains a repository of data structures that I have created for my own learning purposes